queil/fsc-host/README.md

 ## Extend your F# apps with F# scripts.

-You can easily extend your applications by calling functions and retrieving values on runtime from dynamically compiled scripts.
+You can easily extend your applications by calling functions and retrieving values on run time from dynamically compiled scripts.
 A bare minimum example (Plugin API):

 ##### plugins/default/plugin.fsx (Plugin)